Skip to content

 # Starts a local DRS node at http://localhost:8787

-# Pre-seeded with test addresses, real Ed25519 signing
+# Pre-seeded with test addresses, real Ed25519 signing.

 Terminal window